|

 erased and replaced with

-The result is that both score[1] and score[2]
+The result is that both grade[1] and

 now have the same value.